Exam & Proctor Requests

 If you live outside of Salt Lake County you may arrange for a proctor.
 A proctor is an individual not associated with you who can supervise a test/exam.
 A proctor is present to ensure a secure testing environment free of distractions and resources that might compromise the integrity of the exam.

 A new proctor agreement must be approved for each course and semester.
-You must secure a proctor within the first two (2) weeks of the semester.
+You must secure a proctor within the first six (6) weeks of the semester for a full semester course and within two (2) weeks for a half semester course.
 Allow at least 2-3 working days for the proctor information to be processed and approved by the instructor.
+Please note that earlier deadlines will apply if course exams are scheduled prior the six-week point.
+It is your responsibility to submit your request in keeping with your exam schedule.

 You will need to make arrangements with the proctor for specific times and dates to take the exam.
 Some proctoring locations/personnel may require a fee for proctoring services.
 You are responsible for any proctoring fees.